Finding the Best Places to Retire Since 2006!

 Originally built by Pulte Homes and Hamco Homes over a 10 year period in the early-2000s, Rancho Resort is a friendly 55+ community in Sahuarita, Arizona.
 It is gated, although gates often stay open during the day, and it has just 370 single family homes.

 The community is at the southwestern edge of a larger, master planned development called Rancho Sahuarita, which has 5,000 homes and 18,000 residents.
 Rancho Resort itself has four neighborhoods, two with Hamco-built homes, one with Pulte-built properties and one with new D.R.
 Horton homes.
 Residences sit close to one another and to the street and feature Mediterranean, Spanish Colonial or territorial architecture.
 Dwellings are single level with 750 square feet to 2,000 square feet and one to two bedrooms.
 Each home has an attached one or two car garage, a walled backyard and landscaping consisting of decorative rocks, bushes and cacti.
 Highway 19 runs next to the community on the eastern edge, so the western side is a little quieter.

-Prices start below $100,000 and top out in the low-$200,000s.
+Prices start in the low-$100,000s.
 Please verify this with a Realtor as prices may change.
 The HOA fee is around $150 per month.
 Rentals are available, too.

 Amenities include a 20,000 square foot clubhouse, a heated swimming pool, a spa, pickleball courts and tennis courts.
 More than 50 activity groups and clubs keep residents active.

 Visit www.rancho-resort.com for more information.
 See tinyurl.com/y7pmzqnq for listings.